 Clear goals are a must for any successful nonprofit fundraising campaign, and Ambassador Fundraising campaigns are no different.

-This is when you’ll introduce your Ambassadors to the technology they’ll be using and the marketing efforts in place for their campaign.
+This is when you’ll introduce your ambassadors to the technology they’ll be using and the marketing in place for their campaign.

-Ensure your Ambassadors and their friends are engaged up until the moment your gala starts Add an extra layer of social engagement and competition to your planning.
+Ensure ambassadors and their networks are engaged up until the moment your gala or event starts.
+Add an extra layer of social engagement and competition to your planning.

 If you announced the winner beforehand, still have a moment of public recognition for all of ambassadors at the event.
 This may be the perfect tine for a live donation appeal.

-Your Ambassadors have done a lot for your organization and your brand, so make sure you go all-out with your thank you.
+Ambassadors have done a lot for your organization and brand, so make sure you go all-out with thank you’s.

-Celebrate the success of your Ambassadors with your team, at your gala, and after your event.
+Celebrate the success of your ambassadors with your team, at your gala, and after the event.

-Your gala may be over, but now’s your opportunity to further recognize and thank your ambassadors and share highlights of your event.
+Your gala or event may be over, but now’s your chance to thank your ambassadors and share highlights of your event.

 Now onto the fun part!
-After taking a well-deserved break, start thinking of new and exciting ways to build on your Ambassador Fundraising campaigns for next year’s gala.
+After taking a well-deserved break, start thinking of new and exciting ways to build on your Ambassador Fundraising campaigns for next year’s gala or event.